Demonstrators briefly storm the Swedish embassy in Baghdad to protest the burning of the Koran - ExBulletin

 Demonstrators briefly storm the Swedish embassy in Baghdad to protest the burning of the Koran

-BAGHDAD (AP) Hundreds of supporters of influential Iraqi Shiite cleric and political leader Muqtada Sadr briefly stormed the Swedish embassy in Baghdad on Thursday to protest the burning of a Quran in Sweden.
+BAGHDAD — Hundreds of supporters of the influential Iraqi Shia cleric and political leader Muqtada Sadr briefly stormed the Swedish embassy in Baghdad on Thursday to protest the burning of a Quran in Sweden.

 An Iraqi security official said the Swedish embassy was evacuated by security forces after protesters entered the building, waving pictures of Sadr and flags of his militia, the Mahdi Army.
 He spoke on condition of anonymity because he was not authorized to speak to the media.